Ph.D., University of Minnesota, 2012

 “Making Right Practice?
 Regulating Surgery and Medicine in Fourteenth- and Fifteenth-Century Bologna,” in Medicine and Law in the Middle Ages, ed.
 Wendy J. Turner and Sarah M. Butler (Leiden: Brill, 2014), 177-195.

-Healers in the Making: Physicians and Medical Education in Medieval Bologna (manuscript under consideration).
+Healers in the Making: Physicians and Medical Education in Medieval Bologna (manuscript under contract).

 Conference & Presentation Highlights